contagon/handbook/handbook/12-primary.md

 Primary activity leaders plan service and activities for children beginning in January of the year children turn 8 (see [12.2.1.3](12-primary.md#12213-service-and-activities)).
 Service and activities focus on the work of salvation and exaltation.
 They are fun and engaging.
 They build testimonies, strengthen families, and foster personal growth.

 Primary activity leaders can be the children’s Primary teachers.
 They can also be other members the Primary presidency recommends and the bishopric calls.
 At least two leaders attend each activity.
 Leaders can be two women, two men, or a married couple.
-Leaders must complete the training at ProtectingChildren.ChurchofJesusChrist.org (see [12.5.1](12-primary.md#1251-safeguarding-children)).
+Leaders must complete the training at ProtectingChildren.ChurchofJesusChrist.org.
+(See [12.5.1](12-primary.md#1251-safeguarding-children).)

 ## 12.4 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Stake Primary Leaders

 The stake presidency calls an adult woman to serve as stake Primary president.
 If a stake is large enough, she recommends one or two adult women to serve as counselors and another to serve as secretary.
 These women are called and set apart by a member of the stake presidency or an assigned high councilor.
-For information about the responsibilities of the stake Primary presidency and secretary, see [5.4.1](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number20-p82#title_number20) and [5.4.4](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number21-p88#title_number21).
+For information about the responsibilities of the stake Primary presidency and secretary, see [5.7.1](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number32-p252#title_number32) and [5.7.3](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number38-p268#title_number38).

 A counselor in the stake presidency has responsibility for Primary in the stake.
 He also has responsibility for the work of the stake Primary presidency.
 He also instructs bishops in their responsibilities for Primary.

-The stake presidency assigns a high councilor to work with the stake Primary presidency (see [5.3.1](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number17-p65#title_number17)).
-He serves on the stake Aaronic Priesthood–Young Women committee (see [29.3.9](29-meetings-in-the-church.md#2939-stake-aaronic-priesthood–young-women-committee-meeting)).
+The stake presidency assigns a high councilor to work with the stake Primary presidency (see [5.5](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number19-p190#title_number19)).
+He serves on the stake youth leadership committee (see [29.3.10](29-meetings-in-the-church.md#29310-stake-youth-leadership-committee-meeting)).

 ## 12.5 Additional Guidelines and Policies